 1. County Kerry

 County Kerry could easily be the prettiest county in Ireland – if there wasn’t so much competition, that is.
-Arguably, this is the most spectacular place to visit on the west coast.
+Arguably, this is the most spectacular place to visit on the West Coast.
 It’s also one of the most historic, as this is where tourism in Ireland really began.

-Tourists have been visiting here since the Victorian era, when wealthy travellers would hire a horse and carriage to take them around what became known as the Ring of Kerry in search of remote villages, crumbling medieval ruins and ancient stone circles.
+County Kerry is famous for the Ring of Kerry, a 111-mile tourist route that takes visitors from Killarney and around the incredible Iveragh Peninsula.
+Tourists have been visiting here since the Victorian era, when wealthy travellers would hire a horse and carriage to take them around what became known as the Ring of Kerry in search of remote villages, crumbling medieval ruins, and ancient stone circles.
+Don’t miss our Ultimate Guide to the Ring of Kerry to find out more about this iconic route!

-Start in Killarney by exploring the lakes, waterfalls, ruined abbeys and castles of Killarney National Park.
+While you might not be taking a horse and carriage these days, little has changed in terms of County Kerry’s wild and untouched nature.
+Start in Killarney by exploring the lakes, waterfalls, ruined abbeys, and castles of Killarney National Park.
 Then drive – or, if you have the time and the energy, hike – from one small town to the next.

 Make sure to take a boat from Portmagee across the stormy Atlantic to the Skellig Islands, where you’ll find an isolated destination like no other in Ireland.